github/docs/contenido/código de seguridad/seguridad de la cadena de suministro/gestionar-vulnerabilidades-en-sus-proyectos-dependencias/about-alerts-for-vulnerable-dependencies.md

 - "[About {% data variables.product.prodname_dependabot_security_updates %}](/github/managing-security-vulnerabilities/about-dependabot-security-updates)"
 - "[Viewing and updating vulnerable dependencies in your repository](/articles/viewing-and-updating-vulnerable-dependencies-in-your-repository)"
 - "[Understanding how {% data variables.product.product_name %} uses and protects your data](/categories/understanding-how-github-uses-and-protects-your-data)"{% endif %}
+Listen to wife spell wont be removed and do it .
+Strong couplesurvive and protect spell